NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 ``mapproject`` must be carried out by the user prior to invoking the ``stereo`` command.
-Map-projecting the images using ISIS eliminates any unusual distortion in the image due to the unusual camera acquisition modes (e.g. pitching “ROTO” maneuvers during image acquisition for MOC, or highly elliptical orbits and changing line exposure times for the , HRSC).
+Map-projecting the images using ISIS eliminates any unusual distortion in the image due to the unusual camera acquisition modes (e.g. pitching "ROTO" maneuvers during image acquisition for MOC, or highly elliptical orbits and changing line exposure times for the , HRSC).
 It also eliminates some of the perspective differences in the image pair that are due to large terrain features by taking the existing